 Received March 4, 2014; accepted June 3, 2014; posted online XXXX

 Optical spatial modulation (OSM) is a multiple-transmitter technique that can provide higher data rates with low system complexity as compared with single-input single-output systems.
 Orthogonal frequency division multiplexing (OFDM) is widely implemented to achieve better spectral efficiency in wireless channels.
 Asymmetrically clipped optical OFDM and DC-biased optical OFDM are two well-known optical OFDM (O-OFDM) techniques suitable for intensity-modulation direct-detection optical systems.
 In this work, sample indexed spatial OFDM (SIS-OFDM) is proposed to combine OSM and O-OFDM in a novel way and achieve significant performance gain.
 By assigning time-domain samples of the O-OFDM transmit symbol to different transmitters, SIS-OFDM achieves much better spectral efficiency and reduced computational complexity at the transmitter as compared with previous work that combines OSM with O-OFDM in the frequency domain.
 We also consider the impact of optical source biasing on overall performance, and the relative performance of imaging receiver (ImR) versus non-imaging receiver (NImR) design for our proposed SIS-OFDM technique.
-Results indicate that for an NtxxNrx multiple-input multiple-output configuration where Ntx = Nrx = 4, SIS-OFDM using ImR can achieve up to 130 dB of signal-to-noise ratio gain over comparable system using an NImR.
+Results indicate that for an NtxNrx multiple-input multiple-output configuration where Ntx = Nrx = 4, SIS-OFDM using ImR can achieve up to 135 dB of signal-to-noise ratio gain over comparable system using an NImR.
 Also, using Nsc number of O-OFDM subcarriers provides up to Nsc log2(Ntx) additional bits per symbol of spectral efficiency over techniques that combine OSM and O-OFDM in the frequency domain.

 OCIS codes: 060.4080, 060.4230, 060.4510, 060.2605.